Skip to main content

 Queen Mary Academy

-Learner Interns Programme
+Queen Mary Learner Interns Programme

 The Learner Interns Programme (LIP) is an opportunity for Queen Mary students to undertake scholarship projects in partnership with staff.
 Each year our interns collaborate and co-create learning solutions that enhance students’ experience.

-The LIP was established Professor Stephanie Marshall, Vice Principal (Education) to support the University in gaining student feedback on the entire student experience.
+The LIP was established by Professor Stephanie Marshall, Vice Principal (Education) to support the University in gaining student feedback on the entire student experience.
 The Programme is designed to ensure engagement of the student voice in developing strategic learning projects which deliver the Queen Mary 2030 Strategy and the Active Curriculum for Excellence.

 Benefits